This Step: Get a Drivers License

 Those who are eligible for a Stage III license include:

-- Teens 17 and older who have also held a Stage II license for at least six months
+- Teens 17 years old and older who have also held a Stage II license for at least six months

-- Drivers 18 and older who pass the road skills exam
+- Drivers 18 years old and older who pass the road skills exam